Dawn Whalls, MSW, RSW

 Dawn has a particular interest in servicing children, youth, individuals and families who have complex needs and trauma related symptoms.

 Matt Barnes, MSW, RSW

 Matt Barnes obtained his Bachelor of Honors Psychology degree (2008) from Wilfrid Laurier University and a Masters of Social Work degree (2011) from the University of Windsor.
 He is a registered member of the Ontario College of Social Workers and Social Service Workers as well as the Ontario Association of Social Workers.
 Additionally Matt is pursuing a certification in Eye Movement Desensitization and Reprocessing (EMDR) Therapy.
-Matt's training and education also includes training in various crisis intervention models, Applied Suicide Intervention Skills Training (ASIST) Managing Aggressive Behaviours (UMAB, PMAB), Critical Incident Group Debriefing (CIGD), Gottman's Method, Emotion Focused Therapy Level 1 and EMDR Level 1 & 2.
+Matt's training and education also includes training in various crisis intervention models, Applied Suicide Intervention Skills Training (ASIST) Managing Aggressive Behaviours (UMAB, PMAB), Critical Incident Group Debriefing (CIGD), Gottman's Method, Emotion Focused Therapy Level 1, Emotion Focused Therapy for Couples and EMDR Level 1 & 2.

 Matt provides individual, couples and family counselling to those located in Sarnia-Lambton and he also provides outreach counselling services to the Middlesex Community.
 He provides counselling to youth and adults affected by trauma, physical, sexual, emotional abuse, neglect, grief and loss, domestic violence, depression, anxiety, stress and a variety of cognitive, behavioral and social issues.